(Photo by Chris Kendig)

 So when time rolled around for the City as a Service Hackathon (or CaasH, as it was known on social media), the event’s model shifted from a 48-hour push to commit to a monthlong, more-thought-out process with participation from the City of Philadelphia.

 Now, in keeping with the new “more time, better outcome” policy, the annual DemHack event, which has brought civic hackers and local pols together since 2015 has been resized and renamed.

-The Community Engagement Launchpad is, as comms lead Pat Woods describes it, a “month-long, project-launching sprint focused on improving democratic systems and creating tools for greater civic engagemen,” and it kicks off March.
-24 with a brainstorming session at City Hall.
+The Community Engagement Launchpad is, as comms lead Pat Woods describes it, a “mont-long, project-launching sprint focused on improving democratic systems and creating tools for greater civic engagement,” and it kicks off March 24 with a brainstorming session at City Hall.

 Ahead of that first IRL session, Code for Philly wants citizens to submit their ideas for projects here.

 Here are couple of reasons for the update, per Woods:

 - “Hackathon doesn’t really reflect the intention of the event: we don’t want projects to live and die in that weekend with a ‘hacked together’ prototype,” said the rep. “We found that teams often left the project after that and didn’t have much to show for their time investment.”
 (We’ve covered this phenomenon before.)

 - “The focus on democracy resulted in projects mostly solving issues with elections and voting.
 Naturally voting and elections are critical to democracy, but for this event we wanted to expand the goal to encompass more of the civic engagement aspect that happens way more than every couple years.”